 I was really looking forward to visiting Paramount Pictures because I’ve known about it since I was a kid.
 I grew up watching Star Trek: the Next Generation and I would always see the Paramount logo at the end of every episode.
 To me, Paramount really felt like Hollywood.

-We checked in for this tour at the same time as some VIP tour guests, but then were separated into two groups once we passed through security.
+We checked in for the Paramount Tour at the same time as some VIP tour guests, but then were separated into two groups once we passed through security.
 Our guide seemed quite young so I was a bit skeptical about how much history and info she would present, but she turned out to be really knowledgeable in the history and pop culture of the studios.
 The group size itself was not large, maybe 8 people.
 The tours here use a large cart so it cut down on the walking.

 The Props Department